how-to-visit-dochula-pass-from-thimphu

 Each chorten contains religious stuff inside - prayer flags, sacred texts, that kind of thing.
 Walking among them feels weirdly peaceful, like each step is a kind of meditation.

 Just a short walk from the stupas is this temple called Druk Wangyal Lhakhang.
 The same Queen Mother had it built in 2008 to go along with the memorial stupas.
-The outside has all this detailed woodwork and colorful paintings of
+The outside has all this detailed woodwork and colourful paintings of Buddhist symbols and gods.
+Step inside and you'll see bright murals telling stories about Buddhist teachings, but also about how Bhutan modernised under the Fourth King.

 Weather at Dochula Pass: Dress Like an Onion!